 What Is The Vehicle Search Exception?

-The rule generally states that an officer is allowed to perform a vehicle search of all compartments and areas of a vehicle, without the need for a warrant, if there is probable cause to believe that the particular area to be searched contains contraband.
+The rule generally states that an officer is allowed to perform a vehicle search of all compartments and areas of a vehicle, without the need for a warrant, if there is probable cause to believe that the particular area to be searched contains contraband. ?Therefore, this determines the scope of the search.
 This can occur if the contraband is viewed in plain sight, meaning as the officer is near the vehicle and sees the contraband then he or she will have probable cause to search the vehicle.
 Moreover, this rule does not stop a police officer from performing a vehicle search of the passengers of the vehicle when the individual to be searched has the ability to conceal or hold the suspected contraband.
+Consent can also be a reason for the possible search of the vehicle.

 PLEASE DO NOT RELY upon any of the information contained in this article when trying or attempting to represent yourself in court.
 You should always consult with an attorney before relying upon any written advice, article, blog etc.